CAFAudit/audit-service/docs/pages/en-us/Features.md

 The service supports multiple tenants in a secure and scalable way.
 Multi-tenancy support also facilitates audit reporting on a per tenant basis and across multiple tenants

 ## Auto-Generated Client Library
 The service includes an auto-generated client-side library for type safety.
-This client library also makes it easier to send user and system audit events to the Audit Web Service or Elasticsearch.
+This client library also makes it easier to send user and system audit events to Elasticsearch directly or via the Audit Web Service.

 ## Scalable
 The service is extensively scalable.
 Elasticsearch is designed with scalability in mind and can scale horizontally without downtime.